Sharar294/Tech-Doc-RAG/README.md

    ```

 ### 3. Data Folder
-Create a data/ in the root directory of the repo
+Create a data folder in the root directory of the repo

 ### 4. Install Dependencies
 Install the required Python packages using the minimalist requirements file: